-This article is relevant for candidates preparing for Paper P6 (MYS), Advanced Taxation, and is based on prevailing laws as at 31 March 2014 and relevant Public Rulings issued as at the time of writing (March 2015).
-(1)
+This article is relevant for candidates preparing for the ATX-MYS, Advanced Taxation exam, and is based on prevailing laws as at 31 March 2021 and relevant Public Rulings issued as at the time of writing (March 2021).

 This is not an introductory article; it is relevant to students coming to the end of their studies and finalising their preparations to sit the exam.
 Therefore, the target reader is assumed to be conversant with the relevant basic terms such as basis year, calendar year, basis period, year of assessment (YA) and accounting date.